sylam/riskflow/README.md

 ## Known issues

-1. The hessian (matrix of second derivatives) does not always compute - this may be a bug in tensorflow
+1. Documentation is out of date